-Afilias has been managing registrations for over a decade.
-Afilias has had experience managing registrations for over a decade and supports comprehensive registration lifecycle services including the registration states, all standard grace periods, and can address any modifications required with the introduction of any new ICANN policies.
+Afilias has been managing registrations for over a decade and supports comprehensive registration lifecycle services including the registration states, all standard grace periods and can address any modifications required with the introduction of any new ICANN policies.

-This TLD will follow the ICANN standard domain lifecycle, as is currently implemented in TLDs such as .ORG and .INFO.
+This TLD will follow the ICANN standard domain lifecycle as is currently implemented in TLDs such as .ORG and .INFO.
 The below response includes: a diagram and description of the lifecycle of a domain name in this TLD, including domain creation, transfer protocols, grace period implementation and the respective time frames for each; and the existing resources to support the complete lifecycle of a domain.